Kauto/animationvideo/README.md

   //     h: 0,          // the height of the canvas
   //     ratio: 1       // the ratio between width and height
   //   }
-  // - timepassed is the time in ms that has passed since the last frame fixedUpdate({ engine, scene, layerManager, output, timepassed }) {
+  // - timePassed is the time in ms that has passed since the last frame
+  // - totalTimePassed is the time in ms that has passed since the start of the
+  //   animation
+  fixedUpdate({ engine, scene, layerManager, output, timePassed, totalTimePassed }) {
     // do collision
     // logic or handle events f.e.
     // if (keydown) layerManager.getById(0).addElements(this.createExplosion());